Help Menu: Diagnostics

 |If the dialog appears of its own accord this will almost certainly be because Audacity has crashed.
 Audacity will exit after you select OK or Cancel in the dialog and will attempt to recover your project after you restart Audacity.|

-Lists any WAV or AIFF audio files that your project depends on, and allows you to copy these files into the project.
+Lists any WAV or AIFF audio files that your project (created in earlier versions of Audacity) depends on, and allows you to copy these files into the project.